Rangi42/polishedcrystal/README.md

    * The Odd Egg is always shiny, with an equal chance to be either gender

 * Restored original Japanese sprites for Beauty, Fisher, Medium, Sage, and Swimmer♀
+* Replaced sprite for Twins with a devamped one from B/W
 * New music ported from RBY and devamped from future generations (see [the credits](CREDITS.md) for who composed it)
 * Unique mini sprites for each Pokémon (thanks to [this patch](http://www.pokecommunity.com/showthread.php?t=338470))